Battle of Honey Springs

 across Elk Creek.
 Soldiers from Texas held

-the Southern cannon were withdrawn.
+Southern cannon were withdrawn.

-and Union forces seized large quantities of
+general retreat.
+Union forces seized large

-supplies that the Confederates were not able
+quantities of supplies that the Confederates

-to destroy before they withdrew.
+were not able to destroy before they withdrew.

 The battlefield is currently open Tuesday